Expand your knowledge about the best handguns for home defense and why these firearms will get the job done.

 Personal and Concealed Carry Handguns

-If you don’t actually shoot your gun of choice, and you need to defend yourself with it, you might get startled.
-You need to make sure you’re ready and know exactly what’s going to happen.
+You might get startled if you don't shoot your gun of choice and need to defend yourself with it.
+You need to ensure you're ready and know exactly what will happen.

 If you miss your target, it can travel through several walls before it stops.
 If you have a child on the other side, I don’t need to tell you how dangerous that can be.